 Wildlife on the Bow Valley Parkway

 When you see these animals, you’ll probably be mesmerized by their beauty and want to stop for a photo.
 Please pull over safely, do not get out of your car, and do not stop traffic.
-Also, please don’t hog the sighting; stay for a few moments and move on to let others enjoy.
+Also, please don’t hog the sighting; stay for a just few moments and move on to let others enjoy.
+Though we encourage most visitors not to stop at all, but rather drive slowly.
+Stopping often leads to a domino effect, and eventually there are cars everywhere on the road, disrupting wildlife and traffic flow.

 Tips for Driving the Bow Valley Parkway in the Winter

 Where to Eat on the Bow Valley Parkway

 Like most of Banff National Park, there aren’t very many places to eat outside of town.
 So come prepared with snacks for your epic road trip.
 There are a few stops you can make on the Bow Valley Parkway, noted below.
 If you miss these stops there are a few cafes in the Lake Louise Village, and obviously in Downtown Banff.

 Where to Stay on the Bow Valley Parkway